home-assistant/home-assistant.io/source/_integrations/fronius.markdown

 Recommended energy dashboard configuration for meter location in consumption path:

-- Use [Riemann sum](/integrations/integration/) to integrate `SolarNet Power grid import` and `SolarNet Power grid export` entities into energy values (kWh).
+1. Use [Riemann sum](/integrations/integration/) to integrate `SolarNet Power grid import` and `SolarNet Power grid export` entities into energy values (Wh or kWh).
-- Use these energy entities for `Grid consumption` and `Return to grid` in the energy dashboard configuration.
+2. Use these energy entities for `Grid consumption` and `Return to grid` in the energy dashboard configuration.

 ## Example automation